oliverdelancey/wall-to-term/README.md

 ## Usage

-For general useage, just run `./wtt2.py --help`.
+For general usage, just run `./wtt2.py --help`.
 All the options and flags are described there.

+Note that I tend to get the best results with the following settings (of course, this could and probably will be different for each image and your personal preference):

+* Play quite a bit with the `--threshold`.
+This is especially important for images which do not have, for instance, a green color.
+* Use `--kmeans`.
+There is nothing inherently better about it, it just gives slightly different results, which look better to me.
+* Experiment with different palettes.
+This changes what colors `wtt2` regards as "best-case" colors, and therefore can drastically effect output.
+* Use the `swatch` theme type.
+It will generate a color swatch image.
+This is extremely useful for quickly testing other parameters, such as `--threshold` or `--palette`.

 ### Palettes